SSWConsulting/SSW.Rules/README.md

 └── 📁 SSW.Rules/ <--- This repo
 ```

-4. Create a `.env` file based off `.env.example` in the root of this repo - get the values from Keeper (SSW.Rules.PoC Environment Variables)
+4. Create a `.env` file based off `.env.example` in the root of this repo - get the values from Keeper (SSW.Rules Environment Variables)

 5. Run `pnpm install` to install packages